The Zeus Hand is a relatively new addition to the bionic-hand market but it appears to be backed by solid technology and a promising young company.

 Zeus offers a lift capacity of 35 kgs, which puts it in the upper-middle tier of the industry.
 It also offers a grip force of 152 newtons, which is the most we’ve seen for any bionic hand.
 By comparison, natural hands exert roughly 70 newtons of force for typical daily activities.

-The Zeus bionic limb offers several features to enhance its durability.
+The Zeus Hand offers several features to enhance its durability.
 Its fingers are compliant, which reduces the risk of finger breakage.
 Its palm uses a combination of hard and soft material for reduced weight and lateral shock absorption.
 And if you do happen to damage the hand, its modular design makes for a fast and easy repair that can be performed at a local service center.

 That having been said, Zeus is designed for mild to moderate activities.
 This is true of almost every modern bionic hand — Aether Biomedical just states it upfront.